yattinda/RevSpot-replication-package/README.md

 ### Executing program

+Due to the upload limitation of Github for the file size, we save our dataset and prebuild repoduce packpage at:
 Now we can start running the experiment.
+Just run each script from top to down.

 ## License